 One of the biggest issues I see in our industry is expecting everyone to build their business the exact same way.
 That never works.
 Why?
 Because we are all different!
 You’ll never fit a square peg in a round hole.

 For example, if you tell an extrovert they have to sit behind a computer and build their business on Facebook, they won’t make it.
-If you tell an introvert, they have to practice the three-foot rule, or cold call prospects, they won’t make it.
+Furthermore, if you tell an introvert, they have to practice the three-foot rule, or cold call prospects, they won’t make it.

-If you tell someone they HAVE to work their warm market, but they don’t want to, or won’t do it, they won’t make it.
+If you tell someone they HAVE to work their warm market, but they don’t want to, or won’t do it, they won’t make it in the business.
 If you tell someone they must have home parties, but they don’t feel comfortable doing that, they won’t make it.